Operadic categories as a natural environment for Koszul duality: Discrete operadic (op)fibrations

 is a discrete operadic fibration.
 The trivial objects are given by the operad units \hbox{$1_c \in \calO(U_c)$}.
 By~\cite[Proposition~2.5]{duodel}, the above construction establishes an equivalence between the category of set-valued $\ttP$-operads and the category of discrete operadic fibrations over $\ttP$.

 \begin{example} Consider the $\Gr$-operad $C$ in $\Set$ such that

 There is a unique way to extend this construction to a $\Gr$-operad.
 The Grothendieck construction of $C$ produces a discrete operadic fibration $\Grc\to \Gr$.
-We call $\Grc$ the operadic category of {\em connected directed graphs\/}. \end{example}
+We call $\Grc$ the operadic category of {\em connected ordered graphs\/}. \end{example}

 \begin{example} A construction similar to the one in Example~\ref{musim_na_ten_odber} produces the operadic category $\Tr$ of trees.
 We consider the operad $\Pi$ with